"

 Chapter Four from Gardner Icebergs from the Inner Earth ZR-1

-Greenland Vikings Antatrtic Ozone Image
+Greenland Vikings Antarctic Ozone Image

 Frobisher Map Location of Polar Orifice